omnixtar/omnixtar.github.io/markdown/index.md

 Omni\*Web will attempt to improve Jekyll's documentation, as we shall do for other free software projects too, as Omni\*Web aim is to create a truly decentralised web ecosystem, **OWNED and OPERATED by free individual users and free software programmers, capable of providing free alternatives to ALL existing services** provided by the biggest trillion dollar corporations such as MMAGA -- a funny abbreviation for Microsoft, Meta, Amazon, Google and Apple.

+This article itself will demonstrate several features of Omni*Web aiming at improving Jekyll documentation and promoting it, as well as introduce metaprogramming features that can be used to extend Jekyll's functionalities.

+Jekyll in a nutshell is like a pure front end MVC framework, so that mega websites like GitHub will feel safe to provide pseudo MVC features to its users, in this case, primarily programmers.

 - cdw: ak: x:
 - Enter the above in the nickname (adam) chat box.
 Click the nickname (adam) button to execute.
 - cdw: Read all colon definition words in SESSION()